Insights

 Shareholders

-The Shareholders are the owners of the company.
-An owner’s interest may be held as a natural person, through another corporate entity or trust structure.
-There may be one shareholder in a company, or multiple.
+The shareholders are the owners of the company.
+An owner’s interest may be held as a natural person, or through another corporate entity or trust structure.
+There may be one shareholder in a company or multiple.

 You become a shareholder where the company issues shares to you or where there is a transfer of shares from an existing shareholder in the company.